RaphHaddad/blog/content/post/migrations-dacpacs.md

 Likewise, DACPACs are easy to integrate into a release pipeline.
 The tool `SqlPackage.exe` is used to deploy a DACPAC to a target database.
 This tool comes with SQL Server 2017 or Visual Studio 2017.

-It was hard to decide a winner here, but I'll choose __Migrations__ only because it's a bit more difficult getting `SqlPackage.exe` on a build agent.
+It was hard to decide a winner here, but I'll choose __migrations__ only because it's a bit more difficult getting `SqlPackage.exe` on a build agent.
 Migrations though, are usually self-contained or come with the standard `dotnet` command line tool.

 ## Criteria 4: Development Experience
 The development experience with migrations is great, all you do is add migrations to your migration folder!
 For example: you can modify a field on your ORM classes and create a migration script for it.
 If you're using Entity Framework migrations the  `dotnet ef database` command scaffolds the migrations for you, even easier!

 Using a SQL Project to generate a DACPAC is a great experience as well.
-The tooling allows you to create Pre and Post deployment scripts, rename fields, write unit tests, add fields, and user permissions.
+The tooling allows you to create a pre and/or post deployment scripts, rename fields, write unit tests, add fields, and user permissions.
 Basically, anything you can do on a database, you'll be able to do with SQL Projects.
 In this case, the development experience may not always be tightly-coupled to your application code, but that's not a bad thing.
 In fact, it can be a positive thing, especially if your database is used by multiple applications.

 Migrations definitely provide an easy development experience.
 Easy, does not necessarily mean better though and there are problems associated with the development experience using migrations.
 Code is read a lot more than it is written, and the underlying structure of a database is better understood using SQL Projects than they are using migrations.